Milan1989/Domoticz-MQTT-Garage-door-opener/README.md

 <img align="right" width="100" src="pictures/Domoticz.png">

-I made a  garge door opener for Domoticz.
-This project handle two garage doors simultaneously and monitoring the real status of doors with magnetic contact reed switch via MQTT protocol.
-If you use your own remote controller for the garage door opener the status of the doors will be updated in Domoticz also.
+Let me introduce my garage door opener for Domoticz.
+This project handles two garage doors simultaneously and monitors the real status of doors with magnetic contact reed switch via MQTT protocol.
+If you use your own remote controll for the garage door opener, the status of the doors will be updated in Domoticz too.

 **Components:**